Vehicle properties

 You need to plan a route, provided that the cost depends on the mileage and is determined using the formula:

-<vehicle cost> = maximum {<minimum route cost>, <number of points on the route> * <cost of delivery to the point>}
+<vehicle cost> = maximum {<minimum route cost>, <number of locations on the route> * <cost of delivery to the location>}

 The minimum route cost and cost of delivery to the point are indicated in the table: